Mental Health Red Flags We Ignore Because We’re Too Busy

 You’ve already done something brave: You noticed.

-Now give yourself permission to feel, to rest, to reach out.
+Now permit yourself to feel, to rest, to reach out.
 You are not alone.
 You are not broken.
 And you are so worthy of peace, presence, and healing.

 Your Next Step:

 Take five quiet minutes today.
 No phone.
 No to-do list.
 Just you and your breath.
-Ask:
+Ask yourself:

 “What do I need right now?”